reposense/RepoSense/docs/dg/learningBasics.md

 RepoSense uses **Vue.js** (Vue2) in its front-end implementation.
 In particular, major user interface components, such as [summary view](report.html#summary-view-v-summary-js), [authorship view](report.html#authorship-view-v-authorship-js), and [zoom view](report.html#zoom-view-v-zoom-js), are implemented as Vue components.
 The corresponding source files are in `frontend/src`.

-* If you are new to Vue.js, you may want to start learning by looking at the [the beginner tutorial](https://www.vuemastery.com/courses/intro-to-vue-js/).
+* If you are new to Vue.js, you may want to start learning by looking at [the beginner tutorial](https://www.vuemastery.com/courses/intro-to-vue-js/).
 * You can dive deeper later by checking the [Vue.js documentation](https://vuejs.org/v2/guide/index.html) to learn about essential concepts such as component life cycle hooks, and component properties.
 * It is recommended if you can work on some small projects first to gain more solid understanding of Vue.js.